Lux Æterna (film)

 Lux Æterna (stylized as LVX ÆTERNA) is a 2019 French independent experimental meta-art film written, produced and directed by Gaspar Noé.
 The piece heavily employs epileptic imagery through grey and color strobes, split-screen, and uses of 1920s-esque documentary footage involving witchcraft and torture.
 It was screened out of competition at the 2019 Cannes Film Festival.
+The film received mixed to positive reviews from critics.
+It also garnered attention for a scene featuring strobing lights that lasts more than 10 minutes.
+When the film premiered at Cannes, paramedics were waiting outside in case of audience members becoming sick.

 Plot

-The film is preceded in screenings by The Art of Filmmaking, a 15 minute montage of Cecil B. DeMille films narrated over with a hypnotic suggestion to relax alongside droning orchestration.
-The montage strobes through red, green and blue colorgrades of itself in rapid succession.
-The final clip, showing the crucifixion scene from The King of Kings, strobes in black and white.
+The film is preceded in screenings by The Art of Filmmaking, a 15-minute montage of Cecil B. DeMille films narrated over with a hypnotic suggestion to relax alongside droning orchestration.
+The montage strobes through red, green, and blue color grades of itself in rapid succession.
+The final clip, showing the crucifixion scene from The King of Kings, strobes in black and white.Lux Æterna begins with a short montage of 1920s-style documentary footage of a witch trial, which abruptly cuts to actresses Charlotte Gainsbourg and Béatrice Dalle playing fictional versions of themselves.
+About to shoot a film, God's Craft, about witches burnt at the stake, the two actresses sit down in one of the sets and discuss the cinematic depiction of witches, the way women are treated on film sets, and anecdotes from their film shoots.

-Lux Æterna begins with a short montage of 1920's style documentary footage of witch torture, which abruptly cuts to actresses Charlotte Gainsbourg and Béatrice Dalle playing fictional versions of themselves.
-About to shoot a film, God's Craft, about witches burnt at the stake, the two actresses sit down in one of the sets and discuss the cinematic depiction of witches, the way women are treated on film sets, and anecdotes from their own film shoots.
+Throughout the entirety of Lux Æterna, quotations from filmmakers Luis Buñuel, Carl Theodor Dreyer, and Rainer Werner Fassbinder on a director's desire for absolute control are shown on screen.

 The women are joined by a producer and assistant, who escort Gainsbourg to her dressing room while Dalle leaves to conduct directorial duties.
 In split screen, Gainsbourg and her co-stars are seen getting make-up and costuming done while a myriad of complications occur behind the scenes.
-Of the two other actresses playing witches burnt at the stake, one only speaks English and is upset when her outfit is shown to reveal her breasts.
-Dalle, upset with the entire production team waiting for five hours to shoot one scene, argues with the director of photography to get the actors some rehearsal time while they wait.
+Of the two other actresses playing witches burned at the stake, only one speaks English and is upset when her outfit is shown to reveal her breasts.
+Dalle, upset with the entire production team waiting for five hours to shoot one scene, argues with the director of photography (DP) to get the actors some rehearsal time while they wait.